himarrin/jellyfin-plugin-metatube/README.md

 Full documentation and examples can be found at [Wiki](https://metatube-community.github.io/wiki/).

+## Using the Deploy Build workflow on your branch

+To add the automated release workflow to your own branch:

+1. Ensure `.github/workflows/deploy.yml` is present in your branch (merge or cherry-pick the workflow commit if needed).
+2. Push the branch to GitHub so Actions can see the workflow file.
+3. Create a tag that starts with `v` (for example, `v1.2.3`) on your branch **or** trigger **Deploy Build** manually from the Actions tab and supply the `version` input.
+4. The workflow builds Jellyfin and Emby plugin ZIPs, regenerates `manifest.json` on the `dist` branch, and publishes a release with the generated artifacts.

 ## Community

 Welcome and feel free to ask any questions at [Discussions](https://github.com/metatube-community/jellyfin-plugin-metatube/discussions).